-You can look at the whole report, or jump to specific sections.
-You can currently see reports from the 2006-2007 school year through the latest report from the 2010-2011 year.
-You can also go back into the archive to see earlier reports.
+You can look at the whole report or jump to specific sections.
+You will currently see reports from the previous school year and up to five years back.
+Go into the archive to view older reports.

-What information does the Graduate Follow-up Report have?
+What information does the Graduate Follow-up Report include?

-- Major Relevancy (Both overall and reported by major)
+- Major relevancy to occupation (both overall and reported by major)

 How can you use it?

 If you’re thinking about a specific major, go to that major and see what jobs alumni had their first year after graduating.
 Remember, this is with a Bachelor’s degree.
 These are often entry level, and you can work your way up or go to grad school to continue your education.
 If these jobs are in line with what you’re thinking, you’re golden.
 This is just a sample, and there are many other jobs you can do, too.